a6patch/docs/docs/nodes/red-node-fix.md

 ### 4) Restore from Snapshot
 If that still didn't work, the next step is to restore your node using a snapshot.
 Every node runner is encouraged to keep multiple snapshots, so they can restore back to a point in time where the chain was still fine.
 If you don't have a (recent) snapshot, you can skip this step.

-Make sure your snapshot is in the correct directory (which is ~/snapshots) and has the correct name (which is qredit_mainnet)
+Make sure your snapshot-folder is in the correct directory (`~/.local/qredit-core/mainnet/snapshots`) and has the correct name (which is `1-blockheight at time of the snapshot`)

 Then, run the following command;
 ```